jagope/apuntes/java/java8.md

 ## Lambda expressions

+* Lambda expressions are anonymous functions, which are like methods but without a class
 * Lambda expressions can be used anywhere the type is a functional interface
 * The Lambda expression provides the implementation of the single abstract method of the functional interface
+* Body of the Lambda may throw exceptions
+* Single line Lambdas do not need braces and do not need an explicit return statement
+* Lambdas with a single parameter do not need brackets
+* Lambdas with no parameters must have empty brackets

 ### Functional interface
 * A functional interface has only one abstract method